-Students seeking advanced credit for academic courses completed beyond the high school level at non-university institutions, including those with which the University has special credit arrangements, will have their official records assessed by the Dean of the Faculty to determine possible advanced standing credits.
+Students seeking advanced standing credit for academic courses completed beyond the high school level at non-university institutions, including those with which the University has special credit arrangements, will have their official records assessed by the Dean of the Faculty to determine possible advanced standing credits.
 To obtain a first degree they must fulfill all requirements for that degree and successfully complete a minimum of ten full courses (or the equivalent) at Saint Mary's.

-Note: A request for advanced standing will not be considered after one year from the date of the student's first registration at Saint Mary's.
+- A request for advanced standing will not be considered after one year from the date of the student's first registration at Saint Mary's. - ii) Advanced standing will be given only for courses with satisfactory grades as required by the relevant Saint Mary's program, and grades of D or lower are not acceptable.

-For further information on credit granted for work done prior to admission to Saint Mary's, see No. 8 of Admission Requirements.
+For further information on credit granted for work done prior to admission to Saint Mary's, see Admission Requirements.